- Closed or Canceled Classes

 - Courses that appear to conflict in time.
 To take courses offered at times that conflict, you must obtain instructor approval to override the conflict.
-Once approval has been forwarded to the Office of Admissions and the Registrar, the conflicting courses will be available for you to add after you register for your other courses.
+Once the approval has been entered by the instructor or the department, the conflicting courses will be available for you to add after you register for your other courses.

 - Registration hold.
 If you have a registration hold, you may not register until the hold is removed by the initiating office.
 Registration holds may result from:

 - Unpaid tuition and fees/outstanding balances on your student account (e.g., parking fines, course fees).
 See the Bursar's Office, or call 907-474-7384.